HenriMarchal/spring_cloud_demo/scd_01_withoutspringcloud/README.md

 # What is this 01 module?
 It's the application before having been 'cloudified'.

-A quite standard Spring Boot application with a GUI (React), some microservices and a database (Hibernate+mySQL).
+A quite standard Spring Boot application with a GUI (React), some microservices and a database (JPA+mySQL).

 It will be our base upon we will apply a lot of Spring Cloud features.